MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 - Number of nodes or gateway members deployed
 - Price of the virtual network data gateway infrastructure at $0.18

 To calculate the final price you pay, use the following calculation.
-Provide the number of gateway members, sometimes called nodes, in your cluster, and the number of hours they are running.
+Provide the number of gateway members, sometimes called nodes, in your cluster, and the number of hours they're running.

 - CU Consumption fixed rate = 2
 - Fixed number of cores per virtual network data gateway = 2